pycom/pycom-micropython-sigfox/docs/library/utime.rst

     .. function::  ticks_ms()

         Returns an increasing millisecond counter with arbitrary reference point, that wraps after some (unspecified) value.

-The value should be treated as opaque, suitable for use only with ticks_diff().
+..
+Add to the ticks_ms text, when ticks_diff() is implemented: The value should be treated as opaque, suitable for use only with ticks_diff()

 .. only:: port_unix or port_pyboard or port_wipy or port_esp8266